-The Board of Directors of CFCL Technologies Limited (CFCL Ventures Limited w.e.f.
-December 20, 2016), approved the 2007 Share Option Plan ('Plan') administered by the compensation committee for granting stock options to certain employees of its subsidiaries companies as per Managements discretion.
+The Board of Directors of the Holding Company, approved the 2007 Share Option Plan ('Plan') administered by the compensation committee for granting stock options to certain employees of its subsidiaries as per Managements discretion.
 A committee has been constituted to administer the Plan along with the Board and to determine the grant date fair value which would be the exercise price for such options.